lupyuen/lupyuen.github.io/src/spi.md

     //  hal_spi_transfer will wait for the two SPI Transfers to complete before returning.
 ```

-TODO
+`hal_spi_transfer` will wait for the two SPI Transfers to complete before returning.

-Now that we're done with the two SPI Transfers...

-Set Chip Select pin to High, to deactivate BME280
+When we're done with the two SPI Transfers, we set the __Chip Select Pin to High__ to deactivate BME280 (and put it to sleep)...

 ```c
     //  Now that we're done with the two SPI Transfers...